Michael J. Boettcher – Honorary Member

 In three decades of assignments covering world conflict for NBC News, CNN and ABC News, he has witnessed, investigated and been a victim of terrorism himself.
 He was kidnapped and threatened with execution in El Salvador in 1985.
 Twenty years later, he survived a suicide bomber attack and a roadside bombing in Baghdad.
 Boettcher covered the emergence of modern terrorist tactics in the early 1980s when he reported on events that led to the bombing of the U.S. Marine barracks in Beirut that killed 241 Marines.
 He covered the Pan AM 103 tragedy in Lockerbie and was assigned to investigate it.
 Boettcher led NBC’s investigation of the Oklahoma City bombing and was one of a handful of journalists allowed to speak to Timothy McVeigh in prison.

-First elected to the board in July of 2013 as an honorary member, and as a board director in October 2013, Mr. Boettcher serves in 2016 as a member of the Development and Marketing Committee.
+First elected to the board in July of 2013 as an honorary member, and as a board director in October 2013, Mr. Boettcher serves as a member of the Development and Marketing Committee.